xixogo5105/uiptv/GUIDE.md

 UIPTV offers flexibility in how you watch your content:
 - **Embedded VLC Player**: This is the default and most robust option.
 It uses the VLC libraries installed on your system.
 - **Embedded Lite Player**: A fallback player with basic functionality, useful if VLC is unavailable.
+- **Web Browser Player**: You can select browser playback as a default route for compatible workflows.
 - **External Players**: You can configure up to three external players.
   1. Click **Browse...** to locate the executable of your preferred player (e.g., `mpv.exe`, `smplayer`).
   2. Use the **Radio Button** next to a player path to set it as the default player when you double-click a channel.
+- **Wide View**: Enables a wider embedded player layout.
+- **Restart Requirement**: Changing embedded player mode or wide view requires app restart for full effect.

 ### Filtering Content
 Keep your channel list clean and safe:
+- **Show/Hide Filters**: Filter input text areas can be collapsed/expanded.
 - **Category Filter**: Enter keywords (comma-separated) to hide entire categories (e.g., `adult, xxx, shopping`).
 - **Channel Filter**: Enter specific channel names to exclude them from your list.
 - **Pause Filtering**: Toggle this option to temporarily show all hidden content without deleting your filter lists.